Toby-Codes/simple_shell/README.md

 ### Command Execution.

-After receiving a command, **Bibalve** tokenizes it into words using `" "` as a delimiter.
+After receiving a command, **Indomie** tokenizes it into words using `" "` as a delimiter.
 The first word is considered the command and all remaining words are considered arguments.
 The shell searches for the command in the list of shell builtins.
 If there exists a builtin with that name, the builtin is invoked.
-If the command is not a recognized builtin, **Bibalve** searches each element of the **PATH** environmental variable for a directory containing an executable file by that name.
+If the command is not a recognized builtin, **Indomie** searches each element of the **PATH** environmental variable for a directory containing an executable file by that name.
 If either of the above searches was successful, the shell executes the named program with any given arguments.

 ### Flow chart.